-Titanic Sinking, Abraham Lincoln’s Death, Notre Dame Fire, And Other Horrible Things To Happen On April 15th
+Titanic Sinking, Abraham Lincoln’s Death, Notre Dame Fire, And Other Horrible Things To Happen On April 15

-To some people, April 15 may be just like any other day of the week or the month and go about their everyday business and lives.
-In 2019, April 15 will be the day marred by the burning of the Notre Dame cathedral in Paris which was reported by The Inquisitr and had millions around the world in shock.
-Unfortunately, history shows that this day is one that has been significant and not in a good way at all.
+To some people, April 15 may be just like any other day of the calendar year, with most continuing to go about their everyday lives.
+In 2019, April 15 will be the day marred by the burning of the Notre Dame cathedral in Paris.
+The incident was detailed by The Inquisitr, and shocked millions around the world.
+Unfortunately, history shows that this day is one that has been significant for other negative reasons, as well.

-People from thousands of countries watched on April 15, 2019, as the Notre Dame cathedral in Paris as burning and engulfed in flames.
-As of this writing, the fire is still active and it’s not known just how much of the iconic structure will remain after it is finally extinguished.
+People from numerous countries watched on April 15, 2019, as the Notre Dame cathedral in Paris was broadcast across the world — the historic structure burning, engulfed in flames.
+As of this writing, the fire is still active.
+It is not known just how much of the iconic structure will remain after it the blaze is finally extinguished.

-While some may not realize it, April 15 is actually a day that has had a number of horrific events take place on it.
-Looking back into the past, some of the most famous incidents have happened on this date and it is one that is beginning to look like a bad omen.
+While some may not realize it, April 15 is actually a date that has played host to a number of horrific events throughout history.
+Looking back into the past, some of the most famous incidents have happened on this date — and it is a day that is beginning to suggest bad omens.

 The death of President Abraham Lincoln

-While many people know that Abraham Lincoln was assassinated by John Wilkes Booth at the Ford Theatre, they don’t realize that he survived for quite a while.
-On April 14, Lincoln was shot by Booth around 10:13 p.m. as the president watched a play taking place on the stage.
+While many people know that Abraham Lincoln was assassinated by John Wilkes Booth at Ford’s Theatre, they don’t realize that he survived for quite a while.
+On April 14, Lincoln was shot by Booth around 10:13 p.m.
+The president was watching a play taking place on the stage.

-He was rushed across the street to Petersen House where he remained in a coma for nine hours before dying early in the morning of April 15, 1865.
+He was rushed across the street to Petersen House, where he remained in a coma for nine hours.
+He would die early in the morning on April 15, 1865.

 Monday marks the 107th anniversary of the Titanic tragedy https://t.co/o4yvUSQXHr pic.twitter.com/uwOiQhbVYM